Copyright 1994 - 2023 Bill's Bible Basics

 In truth, God's Word stands above all, without exception.
 While many people have been blessed, inspired and motivated by this ministry, every now and then, someone will comment to me, either while we are in private Internet chat, or else by way of an email message, that they feel a certain degree of inadequacy when it comes to their personal knowledge of the Word of God.
 This perception they have of themselves, is sometimes due to the fact that I can so easily share the Word of God with them, with very little apparent effort on my part.
 I just start talking, or typing, and the verses just begin to flow through my mind.

 Such was the case this morning.
 After a brief Internet chat, a certain hungry, little sheep left a message on my screen, in which he honestly and humbly admitted that his knowledge of the Bible wasn't what he had thought it to be, or what he would like it to be.
-Such honesty is not only admirable, but it also reveals the heart of a true seeker; and such people will be rewarded by the Lord due to their hunger to know His Word.
-I will be sharing more on this topic in a moment.
+Such honesty is not only admirable, but it also reveals the heart of a true seeker.
+Such individuals will be rewarded by the Lord due to their hunger to know His Word.
+I will be sharing more concerning this topic in a just moment.

 "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."